tnotstar/ai-dev-tools-zoomcamp_2025_02-end-to-end_homework/README.md

 Important Constraint: Ensure all code provided is functional, imports are correct, and the WebSocket logic handles the "broadcast" correctly so loops are avoided (i.e., don't re-broadcast a change back to the sender).

+## Prompt for test cases

+Context: Continuing with the "Online Coding Interview Platform" project we just implemented.
+I now need to ensure the reliability of the application by adding automated tests for both the frontend and backend.

+Task: Act as a Lead QA Automation Engineer.
+Please generate the test files and update the documentation following these requirements:

+1. Backend Testing (Node/Express):

+Stack: Use jest and supertest.

+Scope: Create a test file server.test.js.

+Test Cases:

+GET /health: Verify the server returns a 200 OK status.

+POST /room: Verify it returns a unique room ID and a 201 Created status.

+Socket.io: (Optional but recommended) Verify that a client can connect to the websocket server.

+2. Frontend Testing (React/Vite):

+Stack: Use vitest (native for Vite) and @testing-library/react.

+Scope: Create a test file App.test.jsx.

+Test Cases:

+Rendering: Verify that the "Join Room" or "Create Room" buttons render correctly on the landing page.

+Editor Component: Verify that the code editor container loads (mocking the heavy monaco-editor if necessary to prevent test crashes).

+3. Documentation Update (README.md):

+Provide an updated "Testing" section for the README.md.

+Include the specific commands to install the testing dependencies (npm install -D ...) and the commands to run the tests (npm test).

+Deliverables:

+The code for backend/tests/server.test.js (or equivalent path).

+The code for frontend/src/App.test.jsx.

+The modified package.json scripts needed to run these tests.

+The updated text snippet for the README.md.